srobbibaro/krig-game-engine/README.md

 $ brew install gcc46
 ```

-Use [http://caskroom.io/](Homebrew Cask) to help with CodeBlocks installation.
+Use [Homebrew Cask](http://caskroom.io/) to help with CodeBlocks installation.

 For example: